scaleapi/llm-engine/docs/guides/self_hosting.md

 ### Redis

-The LLMEngine server requires Redis for various caching/queue functionality.
-LLMEngine currently supports Redis version 6.
+The LLM Engine server requires Redis for various caching/queue functionality.
+LLM Engine currently supports Redis version 6.
-Create a Redis cluster (e.g. AWS Elasticache for Redis) if you do not have an existing one you wish to connect LLMEngine to.
+Create a Redis cluster (e.g. AWS Elasticache for Redis) if you do not have an existing one you wish to connect LLM Engine to.

-To enable LLM Engine to connect redis, fill out the helm chart values with the redis host and url.
+To enable LLM Engine to connect redis, fill out the Helm chart values with the redis host and url.

 ### Amazon S3

-You will need to have an S3 bucket for LLMEngine to store various assets (e.g model weigts, prediction restuls).
-The ARN of this bucket should be provided in the helm chart values.
+You will need to have an S3 bucket for LLM Engine to store various assets (e.g model weigts, prediction restuls).
+The ARN of this bucket should be provided in the Helm chart values.

 ### Amazon ECR

 You will need to provide an ECR repository for the deployment to store model containers.
-The ARN of this repository should be provided in the helm chart values.
+The ARN of this repository should be provided in the Helm chart values.

 ### Amazon SQS

-LLMEngine utilizes Amazon SQS to keep track of jobs.
-LLMEngine will create and use SQS queues as needed.
+LLM Engine utilizes Amazon SQS to keep track of jobs.
+LLM Engine will create and use SQS queues as needed.

 ### Identity and Access Management (IAM)

-The LLMEngine server will an IAM role to perform various AWS operations.
+The LLM Engine server will an IAM role to perform various AWS operations.
 This role will be assumed by the serviceaccount `llm-engine` in the `launch` namespace in the EKS cluster.
-The ARN of this role needs to be provided to the helm chart, and the role needs to be provided the following permissions:
+The ARN of this role needs to be provided to the Helm chart, and the role needs to be provided the following permissions:

 | Action | Resource |
 | --- | --- |